 Raw milk yoghurt is chock full of beneficial enzymes that will be destroyed if the milk is heated above 110° Fahrenheit (about 43° Celsius).
 According to Natasha Campbell McBride, founder of the GAPS diet, if you don’t heat the milk the innate bacteria of the raw milk are preserved.

 "If you make yoghurt from raw milk, then do not heat it, just add the starter and ferment.
 Only pasteurised milk needs heating, as pasteurisation makes milk vulnerable to contamination by pathogenic microbes.
 Raw milk is usually well protected by its own probiotic bacteria and other factors."

 The ideal temperature range for homemade yoghurt is 38-43° Celsius.
 If you want to ‘kick start’ your yoghurt fermentation process, you can gently heat the milk to 40° Celsius.
 This is within the temperature range of GAPS and SCD legal yoghurt.
-I used to do this before I had a proper yoghurt maker but the step adds unnecessary work so I no longer do it.

 Raw enzymes in the milk can compete with the yoghurt starter culture and alter the consistency.
 So be warned, raw milk yoghurt may not look like the firm, wobbly commercial yoghurt you are used to.
 Depending on what the cows ate that day, yoghurt made from raw milk can also vary from batch to batch.

 If you are using raw milk straight from a dairy and the consistency is too runny here are some healthy tricks to thicken it up.

 1. Combine a tub of fresh pure cream with the raw milk.
 Read about culturing creamhere.

 2. Strain the yoghurt through a cheese cloth for approximately 30 minutes to reduce the whey content.
 (If you do this overnight then you have produced cream cheese).